 Some of the stumps were well over 14' in circumference.

-The ranger at the monument was extremely knowledgeable about the area. a past partner and I also had the opportunity to talk to an onsite geologist who is a retired college professor.
-One of a past partner's passions is the study of fossils and minerals, so it was trip well worth taking.
+The ranger at the monument was extremely knowledgeable about the area. someone and I also had the opportunity to talk to an onsite geologist who is a retired college professor.
+One of someone's passions is the study of fossils and minerals, so it was trip well worth taking.

 After this trip, we headed to our destination for the early evening: The Colorado Wolf and Wildlife Center.
 This wolf rescue is a low key place and an obvious labor of love.
 The places provides a sanctuary for endangered kit foxes, timber wolves, red wolves and other species that I must confess to not recalling!
 The guides did a fantastic job of giving a brief overview of the biology and the personal stories behind each wolf.